 Each association organized hereunder shall be exempt from the payment of ad valorem taxes on agricultural products and products of farm, grove or garden produced by its members within the State of Mississippi.

 § 79-19-55.
 Filing fees

-For filing articles of association and amendments to the articles, an association organized hereunder shall pay to the secretary of state twenty fifty dollars (\$ 250.00); and for filing an amendment to the articles, ten dollars (\$ 10.00).
+For filing articles of association, an association organized hereunder shall pay to the secretary of state twenty dollars (\$ 20.00); and for filing an amendment to the articles, ten dollars (\$ 10.00).